 The wooden protective figures from a kings tombs in the Valley of Kings capture a fearsome presence and the feeling of what the ancient burial party would have thought of such figures though I might imagine they were in black shrines and unseen by the mourners?
 I was glad to see the XIX'th Dynasty unknown couple carved in limestone (EA 36), which sculptor Henry Moore liked so much and am in full agreement with him as they posses a real charm and dignity and are beautifully crafted.

 While the silver cult image of Amun (EA 60006), I make a departure from the author in the reality the photographs always seem to make this piece look impressive but that in fact besides its material of silver and gold the statuette is very cheap looking and wonky in his position.
 For me, it is not good enough to be the actual cult figure but more likely a votive offering of the late period?

 I loved the ostrakon bearing attendance of the workmen in the Valley of Kings (EA 5634), beside being very attractive the information is of an interesting personal nature of the workers responsible for the creation of the kings tombs.
 The seated statue of Seti II (EA 26), has taken a gentle journey through the millenniums it's excellent state of preservation and is impressive, the statue having been found by the famous Belzoni in the temple of Mut at Karnak in 1816.

 A sketch on an ostrakon (EA 5620), said to have been found in the Valley of Kings of Ramesses IX with a prince and vizier is exquisite in detail of complexity.
-The author has chosen the museums 21rst dynasty mummy board (EA 22542), known as the "Unlucky mummy" .
+The author has chosen the museums XXI'rst Dynasty mummy board (EA 22542), known as the "Unlucky mummy" .
 Though a fine work of art of the period of 950 BC, the mummy board is enhanced further by modern fantasies.